-‘Days Of Our Lives’ April 3 Episode Recap: Chad Gets Emotional Over Truth About Andre, Chloe In Real Danger
+‘Days Of Our Lives’ May 3 Episode Recap: Chad Gets Emotional Over Truth About Andre, Chloe In Real Danger

-Today’s Days of Our Lives episode shows Chad getting extremely emotional over the truth about Abby.
-Kate tells Chad that “Stefan has a lot to answer for, but he is not responsible for what is wrong with Abigail.”
-Kate tells Chad that Abby has Multiple Personality Disorder.
-Chad doesn’t want to believe that Abby is truly sick.
-He wants to blame Stefan because that is an easier concept for him to grasp.
+Today’s Days of Our Lives episode featured Chad getting extremely emotional over the truth about Abby.
+Kate told Chad that “Stefan has a lot to answer for, but he is not responsible for what is wrong with Abigail.”
+Kate also told Chad that Abby has Multiple Personality Disorder.
+Chad didn’t want to believe that Abby is truly sick.
+He wanted to blame Stefan because that is an easier concept for him to grasp.

-At this point on today’s episode of Days of Our Lives, Kate tells Chad about Abigail’s alternate personalities, Gabby and Dr. Laura.
-Chad begins to blame Stefan again but Kate tells Chad that Marlena has diagnosed Abby.
+At this point on today’s episode of Days of Our Lives, Kate told Chad about Abigail’s alternate personalities, Gabby and Dr. Laura.
+Chad began to blame Stefan again, but Kate told Chad that Marlena has diagnosed Abby.
 Marlena believes that Andre’s death caused her Disassociative Identity Disorder (DID).

-Chad believes that Abigail is too strong to have a mental breakdown.
-Kate agrees that Andre’s death alone wouldn’t fracture Abigail’s psyche.
+Chad believed that Abigail was too strong to have a mental breakdown.
+Kate agreed that Andre’s death alone wouldn’t fracture Abigail’s psyche.
 Abigail is as tough as they come and the grief wouldn’t break her unless she was the one who actually killed Andre.

-Chad is distraught.
-He doesn’t want to believe that his wife could have killed Andre, and he doesn’t know how to help her.
-Viewers of Days of Our Lives today cheer Kate on as she encourages Chad to fight for Abby.
-Chad agrees to fight for the love that he shares with his wife.
-He is determined to fight for the family that they have built together with their son Thomas.
+Chad was distraught.
+He didn’t want to believe that his wife could have killed Andre, and he doesn’t know how to help her.
+Viewers of Days of Our Lives today cheered Kate on as she encouraged Chad to fight for Abby.
+Chad agreed to fight for the love that he shares with his wife.
+He is determined to fight for the family that they have built together with their son, Thomas.

-On the other side of Salem, Marlena is determined to help Abby.
-Dr. Laura, one of Abby’s alternate personalities, walks into Marlena’s office.
-She admits to Marlena and John that she was the one to cut off the air supply to the room in the tunnels.
+On the other side of Salem, Marlena was determined to help Abby.
+Dr. Laura, one of Abby’s alternate personalities, walked into Marlena’s office.
+She admitted to Marlena and John that she was the one that cut off the air supply to the room in the tunnels.

-Marlena tries her best to convince Dr. Laura to allow Abby to come out and speak with her.
-When Dr. Laura refuses, Marlena comes out and asks directly, “Did Abigail kill Andre?”
-Dr. Laura denies the allegations, although Days of Our Lives viewers know that she is hiding the truth.
+Marlena tried her best to convince Dr. Laura to allow Abby to come out and speak with her.
+When Dr. Laura refused, Marlena came out and asked directly, “Did Abigail kill Andre?”
+Dr. Laura denied the allegations, although Days of Our Lives viewers know that she is hiding the truth.

-Eventually, Dr. Laura grows tired of speaking with Marlena and gets up to leave.
-She informs Marlena that, if the police can’t charge Abby with murder before the holding period is over, she will leave and take Abby far, far away from Salem where nobody can find her.
+Eventually, Dr. Laura grew tired of speaking with Marlena and got up to leave.
+She informed Marlena that, if the police can’t charge Abby with murder before the holding period is over, she will leave and take Abby far, far away from Salem where nobody can find her.

 In the latest #DAYS, Abigail tries to fight off Dr. Laura's control to get to Chad.https://t.co/70zOJaxlvq pic.twitter.com/ywlFmlkMf8